sean-ensombl/face-antispoof-onnx/docs/LIMITATIONS.md

 The default threshold is balanced for general use (FPR < 2%).
 Security is a trade-off:

-* **High-security:** If you can't afford any spoofs getting through, bump the threshold (e.g., 0.5 → 0.8).
+* **High-security:** If you can't afford any spoofs getting through, you can bump the threshold (e.g., 0.5 → 0.8).
 This will also increase false rejects for real users.
-* **High-convenience:** If you want a smoother experience and can tolerate minor risks, lower thresholds work fine.
+* **High-convenience:** If you want a smoother experience and can tolerate minor risks, lower thresholds should work fine.

 ## Implementation Example